 The Gospels provide a number of different stories about the risen Christ appearing to his disciples.
-This Easter season I find myself continually going back to the risen Christ’s encounter with Mary Magdalene in John 20: 1-18, which we read on Easter Sunday.
+During the Easter season, I often find myself going back to the risen Christ’s encounter with Mary Magdalene in John 20: 1-18.

 Luke’s Gospel tells us that Mary Magdalene was the one from whom Jesus cast out seven demons.
 What were those demons?
 They are those voices within us that tell us lies about ourselves.
 These voices are the voices spoken by various political, religious and social authorities that find their way into us and slowly destroy us.
 We don’t know the specific nature of Mary’s demons.
 But we do know the nature of those demons now.

 One demon that possesses many people is that voice that says, “You are loveable if….”
 You are loveable if you are physically attractive.
 You are loveable if you are successful.
 You are loveable if you don’t make mistakes.
 You are loveable if you measure up to whatever the prevailing standards are.
 Consequently, you are not loveable if you don’t measure up.
 When you scratch beneath the surface of many highly successful people, you often find someone driven by the need to make themselves loveable and acceptable.
 They have discovered early on that the only way to get love and acceptance is to earn it.
 Therefore, they are enslaved to a life of constantly proving that they deserve to be loved.